 3. Check a used car seat’s expiration date.

 Just like bike helmets — and eggs! — car seats have an expiration date.
 Look on the underside of the car seat for a label with the date past which the seat should not be used.
 The Car Seat Lady has a detailed guide to finding the correct date on a used car seat.

-If all you see is a manufacture date, you can estimate the expiration date to be six years after that.
+If all you see is a manufacturer date, you can estimate the expiration date to be six years after that.
 Keep in mind you’ll be using an infant car seat for about a year, and a toddler/convertible car seat for two to three years.
-Booster seats are used for several years, until your child is at least eight years old.
+Booster seats are used for several years until your child is at least eight years old.

 Some parents are suspicious that the expiration date is just a ploy to sell more car seats.
 They’re wrong.
 While an expired car seat may look perfectly fine, it may be an outdated, unsafe style or have invisible material damage.
 Don’t risk it.

 The first part you need is the manual, which is typically a small booklet that fits into a notch on the back of the seat.
 If the manual is missing, however, that’s not automatically a deal breaker for buying a used car seat.
 You can typically download the manual from the manufacturer’s website if you have the model number.